opnsense/docs/source/manual/how-tos/ipsec-rw-srv-ikev1xauth.rst

 **Save** your settings and **Enable IPsec**, Select:

 .. image:: images/ipsec_s2s_vpn_p1a_enable.png
-    :width: 100%

 ..
 Note::

    If you already had IPsec enabled and added Road Warrior setup, it is important to restart the whole service via services widget in the upper right corner of IPSec pages or via :menuselection:`System --> Diagnostics --> Services --> Strongswan` since applying configuration only reloads it, but a restart also loads the required modules of strongSwan.